Learn about actual and potential costs

 Find the vendor to meet your needs

-ProcurementIQ estimates there are about 1,300 suppliers of television advertising.
-Of these suppliers, the top four collectively generate slightly more than 45.0% of market revenue, indicating a moderate level of market share concentration.
-Heavy regulation is the predominant factor underscoring a moderate level of market share concentration.
-Suppliers are required...
+ProcurementIQ estimates there are about 1,280 suppliers of television advertising.
+Of these suppliers, the top four collectively generate more than 50.0% of market revenue, indicating a high level of market share concentration.
+Heavy regulation is the predominant factor underscoring a high level of market share concentration.
+Suppliers are required to...
 Subscribe to learn more.

 Questions to ask potential suppliers